Philippine national identity card

 The Philippine Identification System Act (Republic Act No. 11055), the legislation which seeks to implement this system, was signed into law by President Rodrigo Duterte on August 6, 2018.
+Senator Panfilo Lacson, one of the major proponents of the act, argued that its implementation aims to reduce bureaucratic tape and criminality.

 Proponents of the measure emphasize that the system will ease the access and verification of personal records when transacting with the government and private sector, while critics argue against the security of the collected data and warned against its potential to be used to violate the privacy and security of individuals.
+Reactions to the identity cards themselves have also been negative, criticizing printing errors, unflattering photos that are also prone to fading, the lack of the cardholder's signature, and the delays in distributing them.

 History

 A national identification system for the Philippines was proposed as early as the 1990s, particularly during administration of then-President Fidel V. Ramos.
 However previous efforts to legislate the system has failed due to concerns in privacy and lack of support from the Congress.

 Panfilo Lacson began to lobby for the establishment of such system when he was elected as Senator in 2001.
 During the administration of President Rodrigo Duterte the proposed national identification system had progress in the legislature.
+Lacson had also affirmed that the ID will help in reducing bureaucratic tape and may help solve criminality.
+This was also backed up by Senator Franklin Drilon, the principal author of the PhilSys Act, who noted that with a national ID system in place, it would be easier for the government to locate and verify the records of any citizen wishing to avail basic services from the government.

 In mid-2016, Quezon City Representative Feliciano Belmonte Jr. and Senator Antonio Trillanes filed House of Representative Bill No. 12 and Senate Bill No. 95 for an identification system for Filipino citizens residing in the Philippines and abroad.
 Belmonte claims at the time of filing that the Philippines is one of the only nine countries in the world without a national identification system.

 Senator Manny Pacquiao has also filed similar measures.

 The framework for a Philippine national identity card system was established on August 6, 2018, when President Rodrigo Duterte signed into law the Philippine Identification System Act (R.A.
 11055).
 Section 9 of the Act requires every Philippine citizen and resident alien to personally register with the Philippine ID system.